Anytime Replanning of Robot Coverage Paths for Partially Unknown Environments: Simulation Results

+\docupdate{In this section, we compare the proposed OARP-Replan approach (i.e. OARP-Replan-1) against \textit{offline} coverage planning approaches, which are provided with all obstacle information prior to coverage.
+In contrast, we provide OARP-Replan with no prior obstacle information, so it must replan the coverage path whenever the robot detects obstacles.
+We compare OARP-Replan against 3 offline approaches: (i) boustrophedon cell decomposition (BCD) method \cite{bahnemannRevisitingBoustrophedonCoverage2021}, (ii) line coverage (LC) approach \cite{agarwalAreaCoverageMultiple2022a}, and (iii) the offline OARP planner \cite {rameshOptimalPartitioningNonConvex2022a}.
+For clarity, we will refer to the offline approaches as \textit{BCD-Offline}, \textit{LC-Offline}, and \textit{OARP-Offline} for the rest of this section.
+The BCD-Offline algorithm also resembles the BCD approach from the `ipa\_room\_exploration' ROS package, which is the most effective algorithm in the package according to the adjoining survey in \cite{bormannIndoorCoveragePath2018}.}

-In addition to the above comparisons, we compared the proposed OARP-Replan (i.e. OARP-Replan-1) approach against the Boustrophedon Cell Decomposition (BCD) method from \cite{bahnemannRevisitingBoustrophedonCoverage2021} (i.e., comparing an offline solution to an online solution).
-For this comparison, we use the dataset from the BCD paper \cite{bahnemannRevisitingBoustrophedonCoverage2021} that consists of around 300 scans of environments with varying numbers of obstacles or \textit{holes}.
+\docupdate{While OARP-Replan was developed with mobile robots as a focus, it can also be used for coverage planning with aerial robots (fixed coverage tool width).
+As such, we apply the OARP-Replan approach to plan coverage paths for an aerial robot where the obstacles in the environment are not previously known.} We use the dataset from the BCD paper \cite{bahnemannRevisitingBoustrophedonCoverage2021} that consists of around 300 scans of environments with varying numbers of obstacles or \textit{holes}.
 The outer boundary of each map is a square, which is then filled with the obstacles observed in the scans.
 The maps are arranged in the order of increasing complexity, which is given by the number of \textit{hole vertices} (e.g., one square hole consists of 4 vertices).
-To perform this comparison, we use similar robot parameters as in \cite{bahnemannRevisitingBoustrophedonCoverage2021}: a tool width of 3 $m$, maximum velocity of 3 $m/s$, linear acceleration of $\pm 1$ $m/s^2$, and turn-in-place dynamics with an angular velocity of $30^{\circ}/s$.
+We also use robot parameters similar to that of \docupdate{the UAV from} \cite{bahnemannRevisitingBoustrophedonCoverage2021}: a tool width of 3 $m$, maximum velocity of 3 $m/s$, and linear acceleration of $\pm 1$ $m/s^2$ (\docupdate{turning time omitted to match \cite{bahnemannRevisitingBoustrophedonCoverage2021}}). \docupdate{Additionally, OARP-Replan is provided with an initial path for the unobstructed base environment (a square), and a radial range sensor similar to previous sections to identify obstacles.}